UT-ADL/autoware_mini_practice/practice_5/README.md

 ## 4. Putting together points and clusters, publish results

 Now, we have an array of points and an array of labels for each point.
-Labels contain also a value of `-1`.
+Labels also contain a value of `-1`.
 This value represents noise points not assigned to any cluster because they are too sparse in space and away from other points. `points`  should be merged with `labels`, and noise points should be filtered out.
-From there on, it is just publishing them as PointCloud2 messages, that will serve as input to the `cluster_detector` node.
+From there on, it is just publishing them as PointCloud2 messages, which will serve as input to the `cluster_detector` node.

-We want to publish the clustered point cloud so we can later analyze or debug the results of that node.
-If we would create one big node that would do the ground removal, cluster no ground points to different objects, calculate the convex hull, and just at the very end publish the final objects, then it would be very hard to find a problem if something is wrong with obstacle detection.
-Keeping code modular and easy to debug is why we try to create small specialized nodes in ROS.
+We want to publish the clustered point cloud so we can analyze or debug the results of that node later.
+If we were to create one big node that would do the ground removal, cluster no ground points to different objects, calculate the convex hull, and just at the very end publish the final objects, then it would be tough to find a problem if something is wrong with obstacle detection.
+We create small specialized nodes in ROS to keep code modular and easy to debug.

 ##### Instructions
 1. Concatenate points with labels and filter out noise points (label value `-1`).
-Hint: Previous shape printouts can be useful for figuring out how to stack and reshape them in order to put them together.
+Hint: Previous shape printouts can be useful for figuring out how to stack and reshape them to assemble them.
-2. Now we need to create a message from the array (opposite to what we did in the task 2.3)
+2. Now we need to create a message from the array (opposite to what we did in task 2.3)
    ```
    # convert labelled points to PointCloud2 format
    data = unstructured_to_structured(points_labeled, dtype=np.dtype([